OpenST/facilitator/README.md

           value:<Fund_in_wei
       })

    *Gas on auxiliary*: Facilitator also needs to pay for transaction fee on auxiliary chain.
 For testnet [mosaic faucet](https://github.com/mosaicdao/faucet) can be used to get fund.
 Alternatively, OST on value chain can also be converted to base token on auxiliary chain in order to pay for gas.
-This is explained in detail in section [request stake]().

    *Value token for bounty*: Facilitator needs to stake bounty to gateway/co-gateway in order to perform stake & mint and redeem & unstake.
 Bounty token on the origin chain for existing mosaic chain is simple token and on the auxiliary chain bounty is base token.

    On testnet, bounty can be funded to workers using [mosaic faucet](https://github.com/mosaicdao/faucet).

-**7. White list workers**: origin and auxiliary workers should be whitelisted in stakepool and redeem pool contract respectively.
+**7. White list workers**: origin and auxiliary workers should be whitelisted in stakepool and redeem pool contracts respectively.
 Below commands will whitelist the workers.

    1. Clone git repository:
    ```
        git clone https://github.com/mosaicdao/mosaic-chains.git
    ```
    2. Set below enviornment variables

     export ORIGIN_WEB3_ENDPOINT='replace_with_origin_web3_endpoint';
     export AUXILIARY_WEB3_ENDPOINT='replace_with_auxiliary_web3_endpoint';